Saving for retirement? Then we’ve got some good news.

 Other retirement accounts the IRS has raised the limits on include 401(k) plans, income limit eligibility for Roth IRA contributions, and income limits for traditional IRA contribution deductibility for active participants.
 For 401(k)s in 2019, you can defer $19,000 of your salary to your 401(k) ($25,000 if you’re 50 or older).
 This is up $500 from 2018 where we were at a $18,500 limit or $24,500 if you’re 50 or older.
 The IRS has more information on retirement account limits for 2019 here.

-If you have questions about your retirement savings plan or just want a second opinion to review your plan, don’t hesitate to give us a call at 913-393-1000 or fill out the form below and an advisor will contact you to discuss your needs.
+If you have questions about your retirement savings plan or just want a second opinion to review your plan, don’t hesitate to give us a call at 913-393-1000 or schedule a complimentary consultation below.